 The pants are comfortable, breathable, tear-resistant, designed with plenty of big pockets, and hammer loops, and ideal for heavy-duty work.

 They come with a rugged double layer of fabric, that adds thickness and extra protection to your knees.
 The trousers have a small opening where you can add your own foam knee pad inserts.

 Best knee pad inserts

 These inserts are perfect for any double front roofing pants.
 They add extra padding, protection and cushioning.

 They roll up, slide in and fit most of the work pants designed with reinforced fabrics (eg. Carhartt, Dickies, Wrangler).

-Intended to be used with double front work pants, these soft knees inserts are practical, protective and durable.
+Intended to be used with double-front work pants, these soft knee inserts are practical, protective, and durable.